weixsong/elasticlunr.js/README.md

 #### 5.2.2 **Boolean Model**

-Elasticlunr.js also support boolean logic setting, if no boolean logic is setted, elasticlunr.js use "OR" logic defaulty.
+Elasticlunr.js also support boolean logic setting, if no boolean logic is setted, elasticlunr.js use "OR" logic default.
 By "OR" default logic, elasticlunr.js could reach a high **Recall**.

 ```javascript
 index.search("Oracle database profit", {